 American University Washington College of Law (AUWCL) is a leading law school at the center of our legal system.
-As a transfer student you will benefit from our nationally acclaimed programs in Intellectual Property, International Law and Global Opportunities and Experiential Learning and Trial Practice.
-Here are some highlights of these programs:
+As a transfer student you can benefit from our nationally acclaimed programs in Intellectual Property; International Law and Global Opportunities; Externships; Clinical Program; and Trial Practice.
+Posted below are highlights of these programs.

 Intellectual Property and the Program on Information Justice and Intellectual Property (PIJIP)

 Our curriculum includes a wide range of domestic and international courses and a renowned intellectual property clinic.
 Students have access to numerous special events and research opportunities in this law school and in Washington, DC, the city where so much IP law and policy is created.
 We emphasize building students' technical competence as lawyers along with their recognition of the many ways that IP matters to the larger society.